-&lt;sup>1 The "basic rate" for 2012-13 has been set at £6,000 www.admissions-review.org.uk undergraduate courses, it is unlikely that the University's undergraduate intake will significantly increase over the next 5 years beyond the colleges' capacity to admit them.
+3 Most particularly the Undergraduate Admissions Committee and University Council, whose membership includes representatives of the Cambridge University Students Union courses) and competition is open across all subjects.
+Because of the full-time, residential nature of Cambridge's undergraduate courses, it is unlikely that the University's undergraduate intake will significantly increase over the next 5 years.
 A wider pool of qualified applicants will accordingly make admission to Cambridge all the more competitive.